Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<img src="/newsroom-stories/img/stories/20161118/silicosis-virginia.jpg" alt="PANNING ILLEGALLY: Outside the mines, job opportunities are scarce in Virginia.
 Many young unemployed men engage in the illegal mining trade and pan for gold in local water sources.
 PHOTO CREDIT: JOHANNA CHISHOLM" title="PANNING ILLEGALLY" />
 	<figcaption>PANNING ILLEGALLY: Outside the mines, job opportunities are scarce in Virginia.
-Many young unemployed men engage in the illegal mining trade and pan for gold in local water sources.
-PHOTO CREDIT: JOHANNA CHISHOLM</figcaption>
+Many young unemployed men engage in the illegal mining trade and pan for gold in local water sources. <span class="credititalic">PHOTO CREDIT: JOHANNA CHISHOLM</span></figcaption>
 </figure>

 60 years later, the town of Virginia hasn’t substantially changed.
 It’s a Sunday -- the third Sunday of the month.
 On the way to a town meeting for gold miners diagnosed with lung diseases, community volunteer Mpai Nompi reflects on how necessary these gatherings are for educating those miners still living and working in Virginia about what their forebears didn’t know, as they lay in those trains destined for Booysens Station.

 That knowledge has formed the basis of a landmark class action lawsuit, brought by miner Bongani Nkala and 55 others against 32 of the world’s largest gold mining companies, including Harmony Gold, Anglo American, AngloGold Ashanti, Gold Fields, Sibanye Gold and African Rainbow Minerals.
 They are seeking compensation for up to half a million miners who are believed to have contracted silicosis and tuberculosis by inhaling dust while working underground.

-> Half a million miners are believed to have contracted silicosis & tuberculosis while working underground
+> "Half a million miners are believed to have contracted silicosis & tuberculosis while working underground."

 “Most [miners] didn’t know they were even being exposed to bad dust,” said Nompi.
 She’s been working with Charles Abrahams, one of the law firms representing  tuberculosis sufferers in the class action suit, since 2011.